Tim Boreham: What’s next for stem cell play Regeneus as it waits for Japan deal

 With the team racing for the finish line, it’s all eyes on the Japanese.

 Disclosure: Dr Boreham is not a qualified medical practitioner and does not possess a doctorate of any sort.
 Like the dogs, he would love to have his belly fat removed and re-injected to make his knees, wrists and hips work properly again.
+The content of this article was not selected, modified or otherwise controlled by Stockhead.
+Stockhead has not provided, endorsed or otherwise assumed responsibility for any financial product advice contained in this article.

 This column first appeared in Biotech Daily